-What is ROW_NUMBER()
+What is ROW_NUMBER()?

-is an analytic function in Oracle SQL that assigns a unique sequential number to each row within a result set or partition, based on a specific order.
+ROW_NUMBER() is an analytic function in Oracle SQL that assigns a unique sequential number to each row within a result set or partition, based on a specific order.

-is assigned after the ORDER BY clause, which makes it more reliable for pagination, ranking, and ordered row selection.
+Unlike the ROWNUM pseudocolumn (which is assigned before sorting), ROW_NUMBER() is assigned after the ORDER BY clause, which makes it more reliable for pagination, ranking, and ordered row selection.

 Syntax